VoskuilMD/GSA-1/Protocols/GSA-redo.md

 ```
 # We will make use of the script /Tools/imputedVCFtoPlinkS.sh.
 I suggest to run these in parallel.
-# Here we filter for INFO > 0.4 since this is default for Genotype Harmonizer

 for i in {1..22}; do sbatch $RUNDIR/scripts/imputedVCFtoPlinkS_"$i".sh; done